 When executing a program, it will be divided into threads which contain instructions.
-The operating system scheduler will send threads to processor according to core and thread handling architecture.
+The operating system scheduler will send threads to the processor according to core and thread handling architecture.

 For a multi-core processor, it sends one threat to each core.
-For a single-core processor with hyper-threading, it sends more threads to core.
+For a single-core processor with hyper-threading, it sends more threads to a core.
 For multi-core processor with hyper-threading, it sends more threads to each core.

 With hyper-threading, you may ask for two cups of tea at a time.
 At first, both are hot.
 But when the left is cool, you drink the left.
 The right one becomes cool when you are drinking the left.
 Then you leave the left and begin to drink the right one.
 It is limited by how fast you may drink.
 You spend less time waiting for cool.